Experience Newport, Rhode Island Attractions Like a Tourist and a

 Newport's better shopping districts with over four acres of shopping!

-There's lots of small shops at the Market Place with an upscale
+There are many small shops at the Market Place with often an upscale

 either, from the informal landmark Brick Alley Pub and Restaurant (140

-dining gems like the Black Pearl (Bannister's Wharf, Tel.
+dining gems like the Black Pearl (Bannister's Wharf) for lunch or

 Fine lodging choices abound in Newport, including stately inns,

 historic bed and breakfasts and upscale hotels.
-Although we
+Some notable places to

 If you're a museum lover, Newport delivers with the International

-Tennis Hall of Fame, Newport Art Museum and Art Association and the
+Tennis Hall of Fame (194 Bellevue Ave.), Newport Art Museum and Art

-homes like the Breakers, The Elms and the Rosecliff.
-I
+homes like the Breakers, The Elms.
+Marble House and the

 particularly like the Breakers (the Vanderbilt's home), a 70-room